DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 API had been called.
 Note that this is also applied to URLs with passed parameters, i.e.

-    /media/images?taxon=Thaumotopea
+**[under-discussion]** the pattern on 'count'

-Retrieves paged list of matching records.
+* Retrieves paged list of matching records. ->  /media/?taxon=Thaumotopea

-    /media/images/count?taxon=Thaumotopea

-Retrieves the number of results if the search was directly called.
+* Retrieves the number of results if the search was directly called.->  /media/count?taxon=Thaumotopea

-    /media/images

-Retrieves paged list of all images.
+* Retrieves paged list of all images. -> /media/images

-    /media/images/count

-Retrieves the total number of images.
+* Retrieves the total number of images. -> /media/images/count

 ### Supported languages